 Initializing a connection in SSH consists of:

-After this, data can be exchanged, including terminal data, graphical data, and files.
+After this, data can be exchanged, including terminal data, graphics, and files.

-Authentication using SSH keys is called public key authentication.
+The key-based authentication mechanism in SSH is called public key authentication.
 Essentially, some session-specific data is signed using the private identity key.
 The signature is then sent to the server that checks if the key used for signing is configured as an authorized key.
 The server then verifies the digital signature using the public key in the authorized key.
 The identity key is never sent to the server.